 While magnetite is generally a lower-grade deposit, it is globally accepted as a viable and high-quality feedstock for the production of premium quality, low impurity steel.

 To process magnetite the ore needs to be crushed, screened, ground, magnetically separated, filtered and dried.
 The end result is a high iron grade magnetite concentrate (+65% Fe), with typically very low impurities.

 The additional processing cost for the production of magnetite concentrate can be offset by the premium price which it attracts from steel mills because of the high iron content compared to benchmark DSO hematite products.

 Magnetite ore known as Run-of-Mine (ROM) material is direct dumped by haul trucks from the mine into the primary crusher.
 Primary and secondary crushers crush the ROM ore to a product size of <60 mm.
 The crushed ore is then transferred to the Coarse Ore Stockpile (COS), which has a holding capacity of up to 500,000 tonnes of material for downstream processing.

-Ore material of <4 mm from the HPGRs is pumped in a slurry to stage one magnetic separation.
+Ore material from the COS is reclaimed by conveyor into a parallel train of two High-Pressure Grinding Rolls (HPGR’s), which grind the ore to a size of 4 mm or smaller.
+This ore material from the HPGRs is pumped in a slurry to a stage one magnetic separation.
 A high magnetic field allows separation of non-magnetic material to tailings.
 Magnetic material remains as a concentrate and is transferred to the primary grinding plant.

 Upgrading to final product specification occurs in the flotation circuit.
 Concentrate is filtered to achieve moisture levels <10% and a final, premium concentrate product with Fe grades of +65%.
-Product is transferred by rail to Karara’s Export Terminal at the Port of Geraldton.
+Product is then transferred by rail to Karara’s Export Terminal at the Port of Geraldton.